gitnitesh1995/Kubernetes-through-Minikube/README.md

 ```
 sudo apt-get update
 ```
+sudo :

-sudo: It stands for "superuser do," and it's used to execute commands with elevated privileges.
-Essentially, it allows you to run commands as the administrator or root user.
+It stands for "superuser do" and  permits user to execute a command as the superuser.

 apt-get: This is the package management command-line tool on Debian-based systems.
 It's used for handling packages—installing, updating, and removing them.